 Testing TensorFlow Lite (C API)

-Debian package contains a shared libraries of C and C++ APIs.
-First, we will test C API.
-Before starting, install GNU C compiler:
+The Debian package contains shared libraries for the C and C++ APIs.
+The C API will be tested first.
+Before starting the test, install the GNU C compiler:

 sudo apt install -y gcc